 (a) Licensee shall file annually with the Cable Division on forms prescribed by the Cable Division, a sworn statement of its revenues and expenses for official use only.
 In addition, Licensee shall also file with the Cable Division, a financial balance sheet and statement of ownership which shall be supplied upon written request of the Issuing Authority.
-These requirements shall be subject to the regulations of the Cable as specified in 47 CFR §76.305 in the manner prescribed therein.
+These requirements shall be subject to the regulations of the Cable Division.